BUSINESS CONTINUITY PLAN

 Lake Forest, CA 92630

 We have contacted our critical banks and lenders to determine if they can continue to provide the financing that we will need in light of the internal or external SBD.
-The bank maintaining our operating account is: Heritage Oaks Bank 1144 Morro Street, San Luis Obispo, CA 93401 (805) 549-7200.
-If our banks and other lenders are unable to provide the financing, we will seek alternative financing immediately from Heritage Oaks Bank 545 12th Street, Paso Robles, CA 93446 (805) 369-5200.
+The bank maintaining our operating account is: Pacific Premier Bank 1144 Morro Street, San Luis Obispo, CA 93401 (805) 549-7200.

 We have contacted our critical counter-parties, such as other broker-dealers or institutional customers, to determine if we will be able to carry out our transactions with them in light of the internal or external SBD.
-Where the transactions cannot be completed we will work with our clearing firm or contact those counter-parties directly to make alternative arrangements to complete those transactions as soon as possible.
+Where the transactions cannot be completed we will contact those counter-parties directly to make alternative arrangements to complete those transactions as soon as possible.